-Speaking of maximizing value, since a roof maintenance plan can reduce the need for extensive repairs—not to mention the damage these repairs can cost inside your building or roof deck—you can save money over time.
+Speaking of maximizing value, a roof maintenance plan can reduce the need for extensive repairs.
+Since these repairs can cost damage inside your building or roof deck, you can save money over time.

 Replacing your roof is a large expense, especially if damage has impacted the underlying structure.
-So by taking care of your roof with a maintenance plan, you can keep costs to an absolute minimum while enjoying maximum longevity of your roof.
+By keeping up with a roof maintenance plan, you can keep costs to a minimum while enjoying maximum roof longevity.

 Maintain Your Manufacturer’s Warranty

 Some roofing manufacturers will only uphold a warranty if the roof has been adequately maintained.
-This means that should you have an issue with your roof and want to have the warranty cover it, it helps to have documentation that you have had regular maintenance done to the system.
+Should you have an issue with your roof and want to have the warranty cover it, it helps to have documentation that you have had regular roof maintenance.

-Generally, the best time of year to schedule maintenance is in the fall and spring before the harsh winter and summer weather is in full spring.
+Generally, the best time of year to schedule maintenance is in the fall and spring before the harsh winter and summer weather arrives.
 However, you can schedule maintenance whenever is convenient for you.

-In addition, older roofing systems may need more frequent maintenance than younger ones, so keep this in mind when considering maintenance plans.
+In addition, older roofing systems may need more frequent maintenance than younger ones.
+Keep this in mind when considering maintenance plans.

 Protect Your Property’s Interior

 Roofing damage typically starts small, but when the problem remains unaddressed, it can escalate without you being aware of it.
-A small tear or puncture can lead to an interior leak over time, which can cause mold and mildew, structural damage, and hazards at your place of business.
+A small tear or puncture can lead to an interior leak over time.
+Leaks can lead to mold and mildew, structural damage, and hazards at your place of business.

 A commercial roof maintenance plan doesn’t just protect your roofing system—it protects your property’s interior.
 Your roof also plays a role in your building’s energy efficiency, so maintaining your roof can help keep your energy bills as low as possible.

-Consistent maintenance can also reduce the chances that you would need to close your business due to a major roofing issue, which can protect your operations and profitability.
+Consistent maintenance can also reduce the chances of needing to close your business due to a major roofing issue.
+This can protect your operations and profitability.

 Ask About Our Roof Maintenance Plans

 CDS Roofing offers commercial roof maintenance plans to businesses in Charlotte to simplify roof maintenance and protect your investment.
-Contact us today to learn more about our commercial roof maintenance plans and how our inspections can keep your roofing system in excellent shape to last as long as possible.
+Contact us today to learn more about our commercial roof maintenance plans.
+We can show you how our inspections can keep your roofing system in excellent shape to last as long as possible.